If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

 Voice search is growing in popularity.

-Let's review the latest eCommerce technology trends to focus on as we move through 2020.
+Let's review the latest eCommerce technology trends to focus on as we move through the year.

 4. Customization makes products highly personal.